 Home Grown (Wood)

-Lumber grown and manufactured in the UK.
+Lumber grown and processed in the UK.
 Can sometimes be called "native" (wood), especially in Ireland.

 ITTO (International Timber Organisation)

 A loose association of interested parties - governments, timber traders and others - who try to ensure that Tropical Forests are used wisely and commercially.

 LCA (Life Cycle Analysis)